amazerant/Python_Signals/discrete_convolution_2/README.md

 File convolutions.py contains functions convInput and convOutput based on the algorithms from the chapter 6 of the book: "The Scientist and Engineer's Guide to Digital Signal Processing" By Steven W. Smith, Ph.D. http://www.dspguide.com/ch6.htm
-Algorithms were adapted to Python and edited by Mazerant Adam https://github.com/amazerant

 File convolutions_tests.py contains function test that allows user to execute selected function with given input_signal and kernel, measure total time of executing function given number of times and to measure memory usage.